A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Settings, Notation, and Regret Definitions

-We describe the finite-armed contextual bandit setting considered by \citet{nelson2022ContextLatent} and then state two versions of the reward functions, the original, simplified, version by \citet{nelson2022ContextLatent} in \Cref{sec:challenge-overcome} and our own, more complex, version in this section.
-We also consider the same definition of regret as \citet{nelson2022ContextLatent} but target high-probability bounds, not just bounds in expectation.
+We first describe the considered finite-armed contextual bandit setting with latent-state dynamic and then state two versions of the reward functions: our own, more complex, version and the original, simplified, version by \citet{nelson2022ContextLatent}.
+After highlighting some issues arising from the statistical dependencies at stake, we discuss two notions of regret: the same notion of pseudo-regret as in \citet{nelson2022ContextLatent}, and regret in terms of actual rewards.

 \textbf{Notation.} The short-hand $\bx_{s:t}$ stands for the sequence $\bx_s,\ldots,\bx_t$.
 We let $[H] = \{1,\ldots,H\}$.
 The vectors $(1,\ldots,1)$ with all elements equal to~$1$ are denoted, independently of the lengths, by $\bone$.
 The identity matrix of size $s \times s$ is denoted by $\id{s}$.
 We denote the tensor product of two vectors $\bu = (u_h)_{h \in [H]} \in \R^H$ and $\bv \in \R^d$ by $\bu \otimes \bv = (u_h \bv)_{h \in [H]} \in \R^{dH}$.
 The Euclidean norm is denoted by $\Arrowvert \,\cdot\, \Arrowvert_2$, and the $\ell^1$--norm by $\Arrowvert \,\cdot\, \Arrowvert_1$.
 For matrices $M$, the norm considered is the Frobenius norm, i.e., the Euclidean norm of the coefficients all written into a column vector; this is why we use the same notation $\Arrowvert M \Arrowvert_2$ for this matrix norm.
 The norm induced on $\R^s$ by a symmetric definite positive matrix $G$ of size $s \times s$ is defined by